scalapb/ScalaPB/docs/src/main/markdown/grpc.md

 grpc-java, and provides you with an interface that is based on Scala's standard library `Feature`, while streaming is based on the Observer pattern.

-There are additional Scala gRPC libraries that are built on top of ScalaPB that provide integration with other concurrent frameworks and effect systems:
+There are additional gRPC libraries built on top of ScalaPB that provide integration with other concurrency frameworks and effect systems:

 * [ZIO gRPC](https://scalapb.github.io/zio-grpc/) enables you to build gRPC servers and clients using ZIO.